 No!
 Not a “War” General!

 This is a continuation of the pearl clutching during the initial transition when it was revealed that three former Generals would serve in Trump’s cabinet.
-Knowing basic history would elevate their fears.
+Knowing basic history would quell their fears.
 Not only have we had many Generals serve in cabinets, but we’ve had numerous “War” Generals be the actual President.
 Pro-tip: This does not lead to some kind of militarized Nazi Germany, as theorized in many of the comments to those tweets.

 In many ways, this shows a total disrespect for those that have served.
 The assumption that Generals are just blood thirsty tyrants ready to bring forth a dictatorship has it’s basis in the typical anti-military mindset that so propagates the left in this country.
 Those fears bear no basis in reality, another common aspect of the liberal mindset.
 These men are retired, have served with distinction, and deserve to pursue whatever avenues they feel led to.
 If that includes working in the White House, so be it.